 This step takes a while and is pretty important so I made it into its own step.

 When the game is installing, it’ll take a pretty long time.
-Like, several hours long (YMMV).
+Like, several hours long.
+Or even days (YMMV).

 The issue is that Chromebooks have a set sleep timer.
 Even though you’re running in Ubuntu, your Chromebook will still enter sleep mode.
 If your laptop goes to sleep, it’ll freeze and crash the client.
 If this happens, you’ll have to start over from Step 11.